-Anxiety about social situations can make us overthink our interactions.
+Worries about social situations can make you overthink your interactions.
 Don’t dwell on worries about how you are perceived – shift your focus to the other person or the topic of conversation.

 Don’t be concerned if others appear to have more or better friends than you.
 Quality and enjoyment matter more than quantity.
 Savour the moments of connection, wherever you can find them.

 Circumstances can leave us vulnerable to a sense of isolation.
 Relationships shift over time and we may lose touch with friends who were once important.
 Accepting change as normal can help you adjust.